ipspace/sloveniahiking/content/region/primorska/_index.en.md

 upcoming:
 - Idrijske Krnice and Šebreljski vrh
 - Hudournik
-- Šentviška Gora (from Reka or Slap ob Idrijci)
+- Šentviška Gora from Slap ob Idrijci
 # parking in Slap ob Idrijci is above the main road
 - Šebrelje
 # parking next to the main road in Stopnik
-- Dolenja Trebuša - Vrhovec
 - Dolenja Trebuša - Vrše
 - Most na Soči - Kanalski Lom
-- Most na Soči - Čepovan - Lokovec (https://www.sktd-lom.si/vzponsiroko/#cestna-dirka)
+- Most na Soči - Čepovan - Lokovec
 # Start at the train station
 ---
 Some hikes around Primorska hills (Cerkno and Idrija hills, Trnovski forest) are listed on this page.
 You'll find many more hikes in southern Primorska in these pages: